UVADS/orientation-technical/README.md

 2. work on your fork
 3. Issue a pull request for any suggested improvements

-Alternatively you can submit an issue on the repository.
+Alternatively you can submit feedback without proposing a solution by creating an issue on the repository.

 # What's Next
 | Class | Name  | Professor |